 Global Survey Highlights Latest Enterprise and Consumer Views on Internet of Things and AR

 The spread of technology such as AR and IoT devices can add significant business value and personal convenience.
-Yet, the business world is still in the early stages of AR adoption, with security concerns posing the top barrier to adoption of AR in Asia Pacific.
-Only eight percent have a program in place to monitor negative comments on virtual graffiti apps.
+Yet, the business world is still in the early stages of AR adoption.
+Security concerns are among the top barriers to adoption of AR, closely following insufficient budget and lack of skills/knowledge.
+Only six percent have a program in place to monitor negative comments on virtual graffiti apps.
 Additionally:

-- Thirty-six percent of organizations have no plans to use AR applications within the next year.
+- Thirty-two percent of organizations have no plans to use AR applications within the next year.

 - Only 21 percent are confident they have a way to detect pictures, posts and videos geotagged to their business location or advertisements.